The Two RV Gypsies: Full-Time RVers

 Karen touches the Athabasca River

-Looking from lower viewpoint upwards towards the falls 2009 and 2015
+Below: Looking from lower viewpoint upwards towards the falls in 2009 and in 2015

 Looking from lower viewpoint uowards towards the falls